Azure AI Vision vs IBM Watson Visual Recognition

 - Quality inspection in manufacturing

-- Asset tagging for inventory management
+- Asset tagging and management

 Natural languages each tool generates and understands.
 Primary languages are listed first.